Heat Islands & Their Impact

 Strategies for Reducing Heat Islands

-As the climate crisis continues to affect our environment with record-breaking temperatures and more frequent heat waves, heat island effect will intensify the impacts.
+As the climate change continues to affect our environment with record-breaking temperatures, storm events and more frequent heat waves, heat island effect will intensify the impacts.
 However, there are strategies that can be implemented to minimize the effects on microclimates and human and wildlife habitats.
-These strategies include: increased tree and vegetation cover, living/green roofs, and light surfaces/cool pavements.
+These strategies include: increased tree and vegetation cover, living/green roofs and light surfaces/cool pavements.

 Research conducted in New York, a city that suffers from increased temperatures due to heat islands, has shown that while increased vegetation cools surfaces more effectively, implementing a light surface heat mitigation strategy can contribute to the greatest cooling potential when available space is taken into account.
 Many large cities don’t have the space required to plant enough new trees and greenery for an effective heat island reduction strategy.
 Therefore, the most attainable approach, given the available space for implementation, is to redevelop the large areas of dark, paved surfaces with lighter surface materials.
 Projects in urban areas like 61 E Banks Roof Deck, Playground 52, and Education First, Hult Building have opted for light-colored pavers.